back to the MAIN INDEX

 This arrangement though did not last very long, and was discontinued before the turn of the century; the Rioni soon turned again into fourteen individual administrative units.

-old and new signs, side by side in Regola district
+(↑) curious mixture of old and new in Regola district

-In spite of Rome's modern growth (since the 1920s the city has more than tripled its surface), no further district was given the qualification of rione: the ones surrounding the historical nucleus were divided into quartieri (quarters), whose number reached 35, suburbi (suburbs), now 6, and 51 zone (areas representing the city's outskirts, in constant expansion).
-This arrangement is the one shown below the clickable map of the rioni (click here to go back to the picture).
+In spite of Rome's continuous expansion - since the 1920s the size of the city has more than tripled - no further district was given the qualification of rione: the modern urban areas were divided into quartieri (quarters), whose number reached 35, suburbi (suburbs), presently 6, and 51 zone, larger areas in the city outskirts, in constant expansion (see again the map).

 In the past, the sense of belonging to one's own rione was strongly felt by the local inhabitants.
 The district used to be the context where the common people spent most of their life.